dezzyboy/go-ethereum/cmd/faucet/README.md

 The `faucet` is a single binary app (everything included) with all configurations set via command line flags and a few files.

-First thing's first, the `faucet` needs to connect to an Ethereum network, for which it needs the necessary genesis and network infos.
+First thing's first, the `faucet` needs to connect to an Aegon network, for which it needs the necessary genesis and network infos.
 Each of the following flags must be set:

 - `-genesis` is a path to a file containing the network `genesis.json`. or using:
   - `-goerli` with the faucet with Görli network config